moffzilla/abx-Powershell/README.md

 	pwsh -c "Save-Module -Name Az -Path ./Modules/ -Repository PSGallery"

-This will import all the default modules, you can manually remove the ones you don't need and/or install specifially the ones your script requires
+This will import all the default modules, you can manually remove the ones you don't need and/or install specifically  the ones your script requires ( it can be loaded into execution faster )

 	root@ubuntu_server:~/abx-powershell/Modules#  ls -lrt
 	drwxr-xr-x 3 root root 4096 May 22 02:50 Az.Maintenance